robacerbo/robacerbo.github.io/README.md

 - 🔭 I’m currently working on **Astromarket and Barber Shop project**

-- 🌱 I’m currently learning from Aulab Hackademy Coding Bootcamp **Front-end & Back-end languages based on Object Oriented programming and with Agile Scrum methodologies.**
+- 🌱 I’m currently learning from Aulab Hackademy Coding Bootcamp **Front-end & Back-end languages based on Object Oriented programming with Agile Scrum methodologies.**

 - 👨‍💻 All of my projects are available at https://robacerbo.github.io/